Here’s your chance to make money on space travel: Virgin Galactic blasts off on the NYSE

-The first publicly traded private spaceflight company’s stock price is blasting out of this world.
+The first publicly traded private spaceflight company’s stock price blasted out of this world.
+Then, before the closing bell, the stock fell back down to earth.

 Virgin Galactic, founded by Sir Richard Branson, merged with Social Capital Hedosophia last week and today marks its first day on the New York Stock Exchange.